wmalos/Employee-Tracker/README.md

 ## Installation
-Use npm i in order to install the dependencies.
+Use the commaand 'npm i' in order to install the dependencies.

 ## Usage
 It is used in the terminal by allowing the user to view all roles, departments, and employees, while also being able to add and delete them as well.